[toc] Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 The move from Skill-based to Connection-based matchmaking

-Just a few weeks ago, Bungie removed Skill-based matchmaking (SBMM) in favor of connection-based matchmaking (CBMM) for all PVP modes in the Crucible except for the Elimination, Survival, and Trials of Osiris playlists.
+During the Summer of 2020, Bungie removed Skill-based matchmaking (SBMM) in favor of connection-based matchmaking (CBMM) for all PVP modes in the Crucible except for the Elimination, Survival, and Trials of Osiris playlists.

 According to Bungie, the purpose was to: